Best Plumbing Schools in Hawaii

 6. Maintain Your License - Renew as required by state law and stay current on continuing education.

-Apprenticeship as the Primary Path
+Apprenticeship as the primary path

 In Hawaii, apprenticeship is the most common route.
 While community college programs offer useful classes, you still need the on-the-job experience hours an apprenticeship provides.